CUBRID/cubrid-manual/en/sql/schema/table.rst

 **KEY** and **INDEX** are used interchangeably.
 They create an index that uses the corresponding column as a key.

-.. note:: In versions lower than CUBRID 9.0, index name can be omitted; however, in version of CUBRID 9.0 or higher, it is no longer supported.

 .. code-block:: sql

     CREATE TABLE const_tbl4(id INT, phone VARCHAR, KEY i_key(id DESC, phone ASC));

+.. note:: In versions lower than CUBRID 9.0, index name can be omitted; however, in version of CUBRID 9.0 or higher, it is no longer allowed.

 Column Option
 -------------